Chapter 5: Designing Low-Tech Restoration Projects

 Implications for Practice

-- A complex is a group of structures designed to work together to mimic and/or promote specific processes to achieve one or more project objectives.
+- A complex is a group of structures designed to work together to mimic and promote specific processes to meet project objectives.
 Complexes are the building blocks of a low-tech restoration design.

 - The low-tech restoration design process for complexes: